innesm4/innesm4.github.com/about.md

 ---

 <p class="message">
-  Web Developer from Aberdeen that enjoys the inner workings of Dinosaurs.
+  Web Developer from Aberdeen, Scotland that enjoys the inner workings of Dinosaurs.
+Graduate of the Robert Gordons University with a 1st Class Honours in Multimedia Development.
 </p>

 ## Things I like: